nicm42/100-days-of-code-v2/log4.md

 **Day 71: 3rd October 2021**
 I started testing Click the Shape.
 It started slowly as I worked out what was going on, but now I've got the hang of it I've done some simple tests - mostly just that text is there.
 A lot of it changes things in other components, so I'll stick to checking the text for now, and then check that one thing changes when you change another thing.
 I imagine the testing will take a while, because it always does, just working out what's going on.

+**Day 72: 4th October 2021**
+More testing.
+I've pretty much done all the simple bits and got onto some local storage testing.
+I still have most of the interactivity to go, but it's taking ages because the tests just took ages to run.
+If they fail they take longer.